Explaining Your No Claims Bonus (NCB)

 Not necessarily.
 Protecting your no claims discount only safeguards the discount on your premium.
 The annual premium itself could still go up to reflect your current risk factor and general pricing trends in the insurance industry as a whole.
 Your insurance provider will use your claims history as a factor to determine your annual premium and then your no claims bonus is applied at the end.

-Can I still claim insurance with zero No Claims Bonus?
+Can I still get insurance with zero No Claims Bonus?

 Whilst some drivers out there are reaping the rewards of years’ worth of no claims bonuses, others aren’t as fortunate.
 As we’ve touched upon, there are several scenarios which could leave you with zero no claims bonus, including at-fault claims, damage due to weather, an accident with an uninsured driver, and so on.